 - 1. Collection, disclosure, or use of personal information for marketing, sales or other distribution. - 2.
-Administration of any protected information survey not funded in whole or in part by the U.S. Department of Education. - 3.
-Any non-emergency, invasive physical examination or screening as described above.
+Administration of any protected information survey not funded in whole or in part by the U.S. Department of Education.

 Parents/eligible students who believe their rights have been violated may file a complaint with: